 In modern robotic development, many design options exist for software implementation.
-Major pushes toward multi-agent interoperability have spawned the necessity for seamless communication over varying mediums including shared memory, LAN, or even WAN.
+Major pushes toward multi-agent interoperability have spawned the necessity for seamless communication over varying mediums.
 Two major communication standards used at the University of Florida are the Joint Architecture for Unmanned Systems (JAUS), and Data Distribution Services (DDS).
 These schemes are not directly compatible; however, the AUV must still be able to interoperate with other vehicles or control stations that may be utilizing either standard with minimal extra development time.
 To overcome this challenge, the standalone functionality of SubjuGator 7 has been designed independently of any communication scheme.
 By utilizing standard object oriented coding practices, a loosely coupled behavior-communication relationship is established.